AJ-268/itgc-audit-project/README.md

 ## Individual Contributions
 As a member of the project team, my responsibilities included:
+- Participating in **walkthroughs and preliminary inquiry** by asking control-related questions of simulated stakeholders
+- Assisting in documenting and refining the **control narrative** based on walkthroughs and inquiry
 - Developing the **Audit Program Guide (APG)** for System Interfaces & Batch Jobs
-- Drafting the **control narrative** based on preliminary inquiry with simulated stakeholders
-- Performing **testing and documentation** using Excel-based workpapers
+- Performing **testing and documentation** using Excel-based worksheets
 - Identifying and documenting **control exceptions and observations** when applicable
 - Contributing to the **final audit report**
 - Designing the **stakeholder presentation** and assisting with presenting **findings and recommendations**
 - Collaborating with team members throughout planning, execution, and reporting phases

 ---